-In 1996, The Wellex Group, Inc. gained majority control of the Company and revamped its management.
+In 1996, The Wellex Group, Inc. ("TWGI Group") gained majority control of the Company and revamped its management.
 The new management opted for a change in business focus from agriculture to real estate, with the corporate vision of becoming a world-class real estate developer.

-To align the Company to this new corporate vision, management applied with the SEC for approval to carry out certain strategic corporate changes.
+To align with the new management's corporate vision, the Company applied with the SEC for approval to carry out certain strategic corporate changes.
 Thus, on May 16, 1996, the SEC approved the proposed changes, namely: (a) the change in the primary purpose clause from agriculture to the business of holding and developing real estate; (b) the change in the corporate name to reflect the new business focus; (c) the removal of the Class "A" and Class "B" classification of the Company's shares; and (d) the change in the par value of the shares from P10.00 to P1.00 per share.